 These pizzas are made from fresh locally sourced ingredients and made with a whole lot of love.
 Angry Tony’s is the place to go after having a few beers with friends.
 Even better, why not order a takeaway pizza and eat it in bed, just because you can.

 Are you looking for a good dining spot over the ‘Harbour?
 Here are 15 of the Best Restaurants in North Sydney.

 Truth is, pizza doesn’t necessarily need meat to be delicious.
 Pizza Madre have proven this fact, as their entire menu is filled with a variety of mouth-watering vegetarian pizzas that can be easily made vegan.

-This place takes back all the unnecessary meat cravings and shows you the multitude of ways you can cook and enjoy cheeses, vegetables, and even fruits.
+This place takes on all those unnecessary meat cravings and shows you the multitude of ways you can cook and enjoy cheeses, vegetables, and even fruits.

-The dough is a particularly standout feature, which undergoes a 3-day fermentation process.
-This allows for a tart, sourdough-like flavor that cooperates beautifully with the toppings.
+The dough is a real standout feature.
+At Pizza Madre it undergoes a 3-day fermentation process.
+This creates a tart, sourdough-like flavour that marries beautifully with the toppings.

 102-104 Albion Street, Surry Hills NSW 2010